contains the active ingredient amlodipine besilate

 Each strength is available in packs of 30 tablets.

-Nordip 5 mg tablets contain amlodipine besylate equivalent to amlodipine 5 mg.
+Nordip 5 mg tablets contain amlodipine besilate equivalent to amlodipine 5 mg.

-Nordip 10 mg tablets contain amlodipine besylate equivalent to amlodipine 10 mg.
+Nordip 10 mg tablets contain amlodipine besilate equivalent to amlodipine 10 mg.

 starch - pregelatinised maize